Domagoj Kapetanović

-Domagoj Kapetanović (30 January 1926 – 2005) was a Yugoslav football player and manager best known for winning the 1976 NASL Championship with Toronto Metros-Croatia.
+Domagoj Kapetanović (30 January 1926 – January 2005) was a Yugoslav football player and manager best known for winning the 1976 NASL Championship with Toronto Metros-Croatia.

 Playing career

 Kapetanović started his playing career with Građanski.
 After the club was disbanded by a decree of the communist authorities in 1945, he was one of several Građanski players who went on to join the Belgrade-based FK Partizan, along with Franjo Glaser, Zlatko Čajkovski, Stjepan Bobek, Miroslav Brozović and others.
 He also played for NK Lokomotiva, Dinamo Zagreb and Metalac.

 Managerial career

 As manager, he coached Dinamo Zagreb in 1973, and several Croat clubs abroad, such as Toronto Metros-Croatia in Canada and Croatia Sydney in Australia.
 With Toronto, he won the Soccer Bowl '76.